 As a pillow, though, it turns out satin is wonderful.
 I got silk satin, which is important to specify because polyester satin is smooth but can feel sticky and hot during the summer.
 Silk satin is always smooth and cool, and every night when you go to sleep you will feel like a fancy, fancy lady, even if you haven’t actually washed the rest of your sheets in a very, very long time.

-A satin pillowcase is supposedly good for one’s hair because the smooth, silky surface lets your hair slide over the pillow while you sleep, which helps prevent static and breakage.
+According to Poshey Silk, a satin pillowcase is supposedly good for one’s hair because the smooth, silky surface lets your hair slide over the pillow while you sleep, which helps prevent static and breakage.
 And honestly, it works.
 I tried a satin pillowcase for a month, and my hair seems less frizzy than usual.

 As an additional benefit, the satin pillowcase lets a hairstyle last much, much longer.
 Last month I went to my younger sister’s wedding, and I got a pretty cool braided bun updo to wear.
 I almost never get to wear updos, and that one looked really cool on me.
 I decided to sleep with it up and see what would happen, and when I woke up my braids were totally fine.
 It looked basically just like it had at the wedding.
 A different friend who tried sleeping on a braided updo used a regular cotton pillowcase and was disappointed to find hers got all fuzzy and messy in the morning and she had to take it down.
 It also works for blow-outs.
 With just a bit of dry shampoo at the roots to disguise oiliness, I found that a blow-out stayed Kate Middleton-esque a lot longer than usual when I was sleeping on a satin pillowcase.